Years ago I worked on staff at Wildlife Rescue & Rehabilitation.

 In The Heart School of Animal Communication, I teach animal lovers like you all over the world HOW to communicate with animals in my online self study courses.

-The reason is so that you can really be there when animals need you the most.
+The reason is so that you can really be there when animals need you the most, whether it be in wildlife rescue or your own home.
 So you can be their Hero, their best friend, their confidante.
 So they can help you too by sharing what they know that you don’t, yet.
-So together you can save each other’s lives one day…
+Together you can save each other’s lives one day…